Th3r1x/Knight-to-D4-Code-Finals-Repository/README.md

 # AGOS: Aid & Goods Optimization System

 For the application to work, all the files within the finals folder must all be in the same working directory.
-In terminal, firt compile the c++ code
+In terminal, first compile the c++ code

     g++ -std=c++20 main.cpp solver.cpp -o solver_app

 Then, run the streamlit command in terminal to run the program

     streamlit run dashboard.py
-Note: streamlit extension must be installed by the uesr
+Note: streamlit extension must be installed by the user

 Dashboard Walkthrough

-WARNING: USING THE CURRENT MAP AND NODES PROVIDED, IT TAKES A SIGNIFICANT AMOUNT OF TIME TO RUN THE OUTPUT (>4 HOURS) Therefore it is advisable to use the sample map built into the code to test an output
+WARNING: USING THE CURRENT MAP AND NODES PROVIDED, IT TAKES A SIGNIFICANT AMOUNT OF TIME TO RUN THE OUTPUT (>4 HOURS) Therefore, it is advisable to use the sample map built into the code to test an output

 # Side Panel